EPCCed/2023-09-21_Singularity_Nottingham/_episodes/singularity-shell.md

 Singularity> whoami
 [<your username>]
 Singularity> ls
-hello-world.sif
+lolcow.sif
 Singularity>
 ~~~
 {: .output}

-As shown above, we have opened a shell in a new container started from the `hello-world.sif` image.
+As shown above, we have opened a shell in a new container started from the `lolcow.sif` image.
 Note that the shell prompt has changed to show we are now within the Singularity container.

 Use the `exit` command to exit from the container shell.